ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-React Native’de Clean Code Approachs — Part1 — (English) - <a href="https://medium.com/@sevdaimen/react-nativede-clean-code-approachs-part1-english-ebb467f09843" target="_blank" rel="noopener noreferrer">link</a></h3>
+Real-World TypeScript: Common Mistakes and How to Avoid Them - <a href="https://medium.com/@robinviktorsson/real-world-typescript-common-mistakes-and-how-to-avoid-them-847c06666cc0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sevda Çimen`**
+✍️ **posted by `Mr. TypeScript`**

-<blockquote>Hello friends, in this article, I focused on how we can write better and cleaner code in React Native.
-The approaches I discussed here are…</blockquote>
+<blockquote>TypeScript extends JavaScript by adding static typing, improved tooling, and greater maintainability to your projects.
+However, like any…</blockquote>

 <h3>5.
 TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>